9fizikyusuferen/fizikyusuf/README.md

 A tea spoon black pepper

 Recipe:
-First 500gr ground meat put the large pot.Second add grated onion and other ingredients.Then knead them in 10 minute.After then give walnut to kneaded ingredients .Finaly cook them oven to 180 degrees for 45-50 minutes.
+First 500gr ground meat put in the large pot.Second add grated onion and other ingredients in the pot.Then knead them to 10 minute.After then shape kneaded ingredients like walnut .Finaly cook them oven to 180 degrees for 45-50 minutes.
 Your meatballs are ready.